 Officers and Committee members of the Colour Group (GB) are not eligible for any award.

 Travel awards for those in the early stages of a career in colour

-The goal of the Colour Group Awards Scheme is to encourage students and young researchers who are members of the Colour Group GB either working or studying in a UK institution to present their work at national and international meetings, and to benefit from interaction with the international colour community.
+The goal of the Colour Group (GB) travel awards is to encourage students and young researchers who are members of the Colour Group (GB) either working or studying in a UK institution to present their work at national and international meetings, and to benefit from interaction with the international colour community.